 Following addition of an electron donor in contaminated aquifers, OHRB will depend on composition and activity of the resident microbial community, the local geochemical and hydrological conditions and the interactions between these factors.
 Aquifers are biogeochemically and hydrologically highly heterogeneous/diverse and understanding biostimulation-induced subsurface feedback demands insight in microbial community dynamics and physiology and their interactions with geochemical and hydrological parameters across space and time.
 This knowledge is crucial to guide design and optimization of ERD efforts but remains limited.
 To date, ERD related microbial monitoring efforts have mainly focused on quantitative PCR (qPCR) based tracking of key OHRB and their rdhA genes (Lendvay et al., 2003; Lee et al., 2008; Scheutz et al., 2008; Ritalahti et al., 2010; Scheutz et al., 2010; Damgaard et al., 2013; Révész et al., 2014; Sutton et al., 2015b) or occasionally of selected non-dechlorinating microbial guilds (Pérez-De-Mora et al., 2014).
 While application of qPCR as a specific assay has highly refined diagnostic power and guided bioremediation efforts, it normally assays a limited number of targets and hence provides only fragmented information regarding microbial community composition, interactions between community members and community dynamics in response to ERD.
 Former studies on biogeochemical trajectories of ERD either applied low resolution microbial community analysis methods such as clone libraries and terminal restriction fragment length polymorphism of PCR-amplified 16S rRNA genes (Lendvay et al., 2003; Macbeth et al., 2004; Rahm et al., 2006) or were not complemented with detailed analysis of geochemical parameters and CE concentration dynamics (Lee et al., 2012){Lee, 2012 #630;Rahm, 2006 #634}.
+Knowledge of the interaction between geochemical parameters and the microbial communities involved in ERD will give insight into the ‘black box’ of processes underlying this accepted bioremediation solution.
 Some studies have addressed microbial community dynamics (Dojka et al., 1998; Bowman et al., 2006) and interactions with geochemical parameters (Hohnstock-Ashe et al., 2001; Lowe et al., 2002; Imfeld et al., 2008; Imfeld et al., 2011; Rossi et al., 2012) at CE contaminated sites undergoing natural attenuation without ERD.
 However, unlike the steady-state conditions under natural attenuation, biostimulation induces perturbations in the aquifer ecosystem that can reshape both living systems and the abiotic environment (Shade et al., 2012).

 In this study an in situ glycerol injection experiment was conducted to stimulate reductive dechlorination of cDCE and VC as products of a former TCE contamination at a site in an industrial area in Vilvoorde, Belgium (Schneidewind et al., 2014).
 Before and after injection groundwater geochemical parameters and bacterial community composition were analyzed over a period of 265 days.
 In parallel, the progress of ERD was followed by enumeration of Dcm and relevant rdhA genes using qPCR and monitoring of cDCE and VC isotopic signatures using compound specific isotope analysis (CSIA).
 This way, we aimed to gain an integrated geochemical and microbial insight that can be used to guide the design and optimization of ERD.
 Results showed how temporal succession of the predominant microbial guilds governed by their known/predicted physiology and aquifer geochemical feedback promoted and/or precluded ERD.
 Data presented here support the notion that microbial guilds known to sustain robust Dcm growth/dechlorination by syntrophic interactions seem pivotal for the success of ERD.